In this article, we will show you how to create Tableau filters on Dimensions with examples?.

 Tableau Filters on Dimensions

-First, Drag and Drop the English Product Name from Dimension Region to Rows Shelf and Sales Amount Measures region to Columns Shelf.
+First, Drag and Drop the English Product Name from the Dimension Region to the Rows Shelf and the Sales Amount Measures region to the Columns Shelf.
 By default, it will generate the Bar Chart.
-Please remember, We have 130 Marks in our Report.
+Please remember that we have 130 Marks in our Report

 First Approach to Create Tableau Filters on Dimensions

-Once you drop the Product Name into Filters Shelf, a new window called Filter will open, as shown below.
+Once you drop the Product Name into the Filters Shelf, a new Filter window will open, as shown below.
 This window has four tabs: General, Wildcard, Condition, and Top.

 This Tableau Filters on Dimensions article will explain the first two tabs and basic conditions.
-The remaining two will explain in separate articles.
+The remaining two will be explained in separate articles.

 Second Approach to Create Tableau Filters on Dimensions

 In this example, we will add a filter condition to the English Product Name.
-First, please click on the down arrow beside the Product Name present in the Row Shelf will open the menu.
+First, please click on the down arrow beside the Product Name present in the Row Shelf, which will open the menu.
 Here, you have to select the Filter.. option.

 Once you select the Filter.. option, a new window opens to create Tableau Filters on Dimensions.